dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 <ul class="alt">
   <li><strong>Affiliate link:</strong> Purchase the <a href="https://amzn.to/2Uxu8qH">MyQ hub</a> on Amazon</li>
   <li> Connect MyQ to <a href="https://community.smartthings.com/t/release-myq-lite-door-and-lamp-control-for-liftmaster-chamberlain/49150">SmartThings with custom device handler</a> and <a href="https://www.home-assistant.io/components/myq/">Home Assistant component</a>.</li>
+  <li>MyQ garage <a href="https://support.chamberlaingroup.com/s/article/List-of-compatible-garage-door-openers-for-MyQ-Garage-1484145635905">compatibility list</a>.
+Surprisingly, it works with some Craftsman and Genie garage doors.
 </ul>

 <!-- Product Review section -->